-4. When filling water bags to secure a winter cover, only fill the bags half full to allow for expansion.
-Add a small amount of swimming pool antifreeze to your water bags to prevent freezing.
+4. When filling water bags to secure a winter cover, only fill the bags 3/4 full to allow for expansion should they freeze.

-5. When trying to find a leak in a vinyl liner, use a bottle of food coloring to locate the leak.
+5. When trying to find a leak in a vinyl liner, use a bottle of food coloring and a mask or goggles to locate the leak.
 Even a small leak will be apparent when dye is squirted in the general area.

 6. If your pump is hard to prime, try the following:

 · Close the skimmer and main drain valves immediately after turning off the pump; this traps water in the lines, allowing the pump to prime faster on restart.
 Open the valves back up immediately before you restart the pump.

 · Try opening the bleed valve on the filter (if your filter has one).
 Close the valve when a steady stream of water comes from the valve.
 Bleeding the air from the system helps the pump prime easier.